ImBatou/NuDataPayload/README.md

 ### wt:
 is at the bottom litteraly called "wt"

 ## The more complex part (ipr)

 Now that we know the "easy" variable the is one missing called **ipr**

-Ipr follow the same principle each time, it is a list of action, each separated by a ;
+Ipr follow the same principle each time, it is a list of action, each starting with their name and ending with a semicolon **;**

+The list of possible actions are those (that I found in the file if you found others please tell me): st, mms, so, ff, kd, ku, kk, ff, fb, **mc**, or, gy, ac, lac, te, **mm**

+The one not in bold are the actions that I did not meet and so do not explain here, if you happen to find a page using one of those, please contact me and send me the link

 * It always starts with a hard coded part
 ```
 ncip,0,
 ```
-* After that the actual epoch timestamp in hexadecimal
+* After that the actual epoch timestamp (in s) in hexadecimal
 ```js
 date = parseInt((new Date).getTime() / 1000, 10)
 hexa = Math.round(date).toString(16)